Finnish phonology: Stress

-Certain Finnish dialects also have quantity-sensitive main stress pattern, but instead of moving the initial stress, they geminate the consonant, so that e.g. light-heavy CV.CVV becomes heavy-heavy CVCCVV, e.g. the partitive form of "fish" is pronounced kalaa in the quantity-insensitive dialects but kallaa in the quantity-sensitive ones (cf. also the examples under the "Length" section).
+Certain Finnish dialects also have a quantity-sensitive main stress pattern, but instead of moving the initial stress, they geminate the consonant, so that e.g. light-heavy CV.CVV becomes heavy-heavy CVC.CVV, e.g. the partitive form of is pronounced kalaa in the quantity-insensitive dialects, but kallaa in the quantity-sensitive ones (compare also the examples in the "Length" section).